miccio-dk/smc_seminar_2019/seminar_paper/paper.md

 Most conventional neural networks are employed to predict a target $y$ from an input $x$ in a supervised manner.
 On the other hand, autoencoders learn a compressed representation $z$ of the input data $x$ called _latent representation_, which is then used to generate a reconstructed version $\hat{x}$.
 The purpose of autoencoders is to learn useful features from the input data in an unsupervised manner [@goodfellow_deep_2016].
+One such example can be seen in Fig. \ref{chen2019}, where an autoencoder is used to derive a compact representation from HRTFs, which can then be used as the target of a prediction task.

+![Architecture proposed by [@chen_autoencoding_2019], with HRTF autoencoder and deep neural network for latent representation estimation from anthropometry; solid arrows indicate training process, dotted arrows indicate usage.\label{chen2019}](img/chen2019.png){scale=0.5}

 Autoencoders usually consists of a feed-forward neural network composed of two sub-nets: an encoder network $f()$ and a decoder network $g()$ such that $g(f(x)) = g(z) = \hat{x}$.
 Training an autoencoder usually involves iteratively updating the weights and biases of the two networks through backpropagation, in order to minimize a cost function representing the mean squared error (MSE) between $x$ and $\hat{x}$.